 How to Dry Basil + Herbs

-Have you ever wondered how to dry fresh herbs at home?
+Have you ever wondered how to dry basil and other fresh herbs at home?
 I actually hadn’t either until a neighbor last summer asked if I wanted any of her overabundant oregano harvest.

 I’d actually never used fresh oregano at that point, but we do use quite a bit of dried oregano, so I asked if I could easily dry it for that purpose.
 They said yes and offered to tie me up a bunch to let hang and dry in my house.